djinn-ci/djinn/docs/user/drivers.md

 ## Available drivers

 Detailed below are the different drivers that are available to use for builds.
-Depending on how your Djinn server is configured, will depend on the drivers that are available for execution.
+Depending on how your Djinn Server is configured, will depend on the drivers that are available for execution.

 ### Docker